SLG64/SLG64s-Undertale-Deltarune-Engine/README.md

 ### KINDNESS SOUL

 PK Fire!
 Oh wait, I missread the name.
 The Kindness soul has a sheild that is functional, but is highly buggy.
 It starts out on the side with the sprite for the top on it's side, which I don't know when I'll fix it.
 However, I have made it bounce the Justice Soul's projectiles off of it's sheild.
-However, if angled properly, it will bounc it back and forth, basically storing it.
+However, if angled properly, it will bounce it back and forth, basically storing it.
 You can do this with multiple of them too!

 ![c933323c-074a-478b-82b5-7a917e65d601](https://github.com/user-attachments/assets/df751329-efec-4e8e-9083-3d7ea796fcf7)
 ![dfff33e5-9aa4-463c-8f74-ce51c37c0fe5](https://github.com/user-attachments/assets/0252a0a7-d2a0-4cad-80dc-587c72a34030)